Updated July 13, 2023

 Below are the different examples with explanations:

-Let us take the example of David, who is planning to purchase a new property by selling his current house.
-However, it might take him around 6 months to sell the current house while he feels that the deal he is getting for the new house is the best in the current market scenario and hence doesn’t want to let it slip away.
-The market price of the current house is $1,000,000, and there is no mortgage against it, while the purchase price of the new house is $900,000.
+Let us take the example of David, who plans to purchase a new property by selling his current house.
+However, it might take him around 6 months to sell the current house.
+He feels that the deal he is getting for the new home is the best in the current market scenario and hence doesn’t want to let it slip away.
+The market price of the current house is $1,000,000, and there is no mortgage against it, while the new home’s purchase price is $900,000.

 In this case, David can get a bridge loan of $720,000 (= maximum LTV of 80% of $900,000) and purchase the new home.
-He can later repay the bridge loan and pay the associated interest when he is able to sell his current house.
+He can later repay the bridge loan and pay the associated interest when selling his current house.
 In this way, David can use the bridge loan to meet the short-term funding requirement.

-Let us take another example of a company named XYZ Inc. that is planning to set up a new manufacturing plant worth $20,000,000.
-The company intends to raise funds by issuing corporate bonds, which may take up to 4-6 months.
+Take another example of a company named XYZ Inc. planning to set up a new manufacturing plant worth $20,000,000.
+The company intends to raise funds by issuing corporate bonds, which may take 4-6 months.
 But it feels that it currently has the best deal for the plant location, and hence it doesn’t want to wait until the issuance of the corporate bonds.

 Interest Rate of Bridge Loan

 A bridge loan is very costly due to high-interest rates and related fees, such as front-end charges, administration fees, title fees, appraisal fees, valuation payments, lender legal fees, etc. The fees vary depending on the lender, location, and perceived risk.
-Invariably, the fees for a bridge loan will be more than that of a standard loan.
+Invariably, the fees for a bridge loan will be more than a standard loan’s.

-- It provides immediate access to funds, which can be helpful in mitigating opportunity costs.
+- It provides immediate access to funds, which can help mitigate opportunity costs.

 - It plugs in the liquidity gap when it is needed the most.